Pinington/handwritten-digits/README.md

 # Hand Written Digit Recognition
-This project uses convolutional neural networks to predict a handwritten digit's value
+This project uses convolutional neural networks to predict a handwritten digit's value.
+The goal is to create website where hand written digits are recognized, and potentially a way to implement full hand written equations to be solved.

 # Usage
-After running train.py, a mnist_cnn.pth file is created with the model's parameters, use main.py to try it out on a specific image
+After running train.py, a mnist_cnn.pth file is created with the model's parameters, as well as the training data if not already installed.
+Use main.py to try it out on a specific image